home

 How would tax evasion shape the effects of higher capital taxes?

 Rising wealth inequality is evoking calls to tax capital more heavily, but concerns abound that the wealthy would respond by concealing more of their assets offshore.
-In our working paper “Tax Evasion and Capital Taxation,” Shahar Rotberg and I build a general equilibrium model of offshore tax evasion to analyze how these policies would affect the economy.
+In “Tax Evasion and Capital Taxation,” (recently accepted by the Journal of Political Economy), Shahar Rotberg and I build a general equilibrium model of offshore tax evasion to analyze how these policies would affect the economy.
 But for evasion, raising capital income taxes and taxing wealth would reduce inequality and could increase tax revenue substantially.
 In reality, however, inequality would rise and tax revenues would rise modestly or even fall.

 About me